alexandrasommar/countries/README.md

 ### Build and deploy

 ```
-#To set up firebase
+# To set up firebase
-$npm run firebase-init
+$ npm run firebase-init

-#To build and deploy to firebase
+# To build and deploy to firebase
-$npm run deploy
+$ npm run deploy
 ```
 ### Find project online
 Project can be found at <a href="https://the-world-bd60b.firebaseapp.com/">https://the-world-bd60b.firebaseapp.com/</a>